TREATMENT OF BROWN SPOTS ON THE SKIN

 photo of hydrated, smooth skin

-The different types of pigmentation spots
+The different types of pigment spots

-• Sun spots: solar lentigos
+• Sunspots : solar lentigos

 • Melasma

-Characterised by diffuse brown spots, melasma mainly affects women and often appears on the face (cheeks, forehead, nose).
+Characterized by diffuse brown patches, melasma mainly affects women and often appears on the face (cheeks, forehead, nose).
+Melasma is linked to hormonal changes, hence its occurrence during pregnancy (earning the name “pregnancy mask”) or with oral contraceptives.

 • Post-inflammatory pigmentation

-Inflammation stimulates the production of melanin, creating persistent spots.
+Inflammation stimulates melanin production, creating persistent spots.

 Spot treatment